GovWizely/elastic_opsworks/README.md

 - AWS credentials with IAM policy to access [S3 and EC2](elastic_aws_cloud_plugin_policy.json)
 - AWS security group for inter cluster communication on port `9200` and `9300`
 - AWS security group for client access to the `data` nodes on port `9200`
+- AWS security group for kibana nodes on port `5601`

 # elasticsearch App